chasseuragace/notetaking/README.md

 ### Watch snapshot stream on login
 ### Close stream on logout
 ### One time subscription to notes and authentication stream

+## PS : Criticism and Comments will be heard 😊